 LGBTQIA+ community

-Our staff participate in events on and off campus that support and celebrate the LGBTQIA+ community, including Mardi Gras, Wear it Purple Day, Pride Culture Club, and in-house exhibitions that highlight the Library’s queer collections.
-Keep an eye on our social media channels and follow us on Instagram and Twitter/X for the latest LGBTQIA+ events taking place.
+We participate in events that support and celebrate the LGBTQIA+ community, including Mardi Gras, Wear it Purple Day, and Pride Culture Club.
+Follow us on Instagram or peruse the Library calendar for the latest events taking place.

-In 2022, the Library commissioned local artist Jeremy Smith to create a piece commemorating key moments in the LGBTQIA+ history of Sydney.
+We curate in-house exhibitions that highlight the Library’s queer collections, and in 2022, we commissioned local artist Jeremy Smith to create a piece commemorating key moments in the LGBTQIA+ history of Sydney.
 This artwork—titled Queer Sydney: A History—now hangs proudly in the central stairwell of Fisher Library.

 LGBTQIA+ resources